Team-Raburesu/BiSide/readme.txt

 I know you also want to be with me every day, so I let you to come to our sweet home~ How is that?
 Are you happy?
 That way we can stay together all the time!

-The gamebanana release is the only official source for the desktop (PC, Mac, Linux) versions of the mod!
+The gamebanana release is the only official source for the PC versions of the mod!

 ﹉﹉﹉﹉﹉﹉﹉﹉﹉﹉୨♡୧﹉﹉﹉﹉﹉﹉﹉﹉﹉﹉
               PERMISSIONS